brandondunc94/fantasyFootball/README.md

 2. 'DROP DATABASE dbname;' If there are live connections, kill them with SELECT pg_terminate_backend(pg_stat_activity.pid) FROM pg_stat_activity
-    WHERE pg_stat_activity.datname = 'dbname'
+    WHERE pg_stat_activity.datname = 'fantasyfootball'
     AND pid <> pg_backend_pid();
 3. 'CREATE DATABASE dbname;'
-4. 'GRANT ALL PRIVILEGES ON DATABASE dbname TO dbuser;'
+4. 'GRANT ALL PRIVILEGES ON DATABASE dbname TO dbuser;' '\q' to quit
 5. If changes to models - Start virtual env using: 'source env/bin/activate'
 6. Then run 'python manage.py migrate'